 Evangelicals also point to the thief on the cross (Luke 23:32-43) to argue that baptism is not necessary.
 “After all, he didn’t have to be baptized,” they say.

 There are several problems with this.
-First, he might indeed have been baptized, since the apostles had been administering Christian baptism since the early days of Christ’s ministry (John 4:1–2).
-Second, his death was before the Resurrection and Ascension of Christ, meaning it was still under the Old Testament economy, where baptism was not required.
+First, he might indeed have been baptized, since the apostles had been administering Christian baptism since the early days of Christ’s ministry (John 4:1-2).
+Second, his death was before the resurrection and ascension of Christ, meaning that it was still under the Old Testament economy, where baptism was not required.
 Third, this is an exceptional circumstance.